Intro-Sci-Comp-UIowa/biol-6298-ryanpellow84/README.md

 files.
 To align the Hi-C data, bwa mem was used with a relaxed gap extension penalty (-E 50) and no clipping penalties (-L 0) in order to allow reads to map to distant regions in the genome.
 From there, HiCEplorer and co-required packages were downloaded using pip install in a virtual environment on the argon high performance cluster.
 This allowed for the bypass of root administration requirements.
 Subsequently the output .bam files from alignment were processed into
-.cool file using "hicBuildMatrix" with the a default binsize of 10000 (will be changed based on restriction site in later commits), which accesses the initial contacts and provides quality control (images can be seen in qcfolder, but are hidden on githib due to the high resolution and consequently large file size).
+.cool file using "hicBuildMatrix" with various binsizes (will hopefully be based on restriction site in later commits, there appears to be a bug, in the program [broken parameter](https://github.com/deeptools/HiCExplorer/issues/361)), which accesses the initial contacts and provides quality control
+(images can be seen in qcfolder, but are hidden on github due to the high resolution and consequently large file size).
 The .cool file was then diagnosed using "hicCorrectMatrix dianostic_plot" (Figure 3).
-Based on the diagnostics, a threshold of (-2, 5) was chosen for the
-"hicCorrectMatrix correct" command, which outputed a corrected .cool file that was then plotted using "hicPlotMatrix" (Figure 4).
-This plotted all chromsomes, a feature that will soon be changed with further tinkering.
-Ultimately, this is my stopping place.
-In the future I looking forward to calling TADs with
-"hicFindTADs" and plotting TAD seperation scores with "hicPlotTADs".
+Based on the diagnostics, a threshold of was chosen for the "hicCorrectMatrix correct" command, which outputed a corrected .cool file that was then plotted using "hicPlotMatrix" (Figure 4).
+Finally, in order to call TADs, "hicFindTADs" was used to ouput .bed files containing boundary, domain and TAD seperation scores information.
+These were then used to build plots via make_tracks_file (from pyGenomeTracks) and hicPlotTADs.
+Below you will see a merged plot of of TADs similar to my goal, with varying resolution (Figure 5).

 ### ChIP-seq Processing ###